nithyaramakrishnan/data-shield/convert.md

 # Converting images
 {: #convert}

-You can convert your images to run in an EnclaveOS® environment by using the Data Shield Container Converter.
+You can convert your images to run in an EnclaveOS® environment by using the {{site.data.keyword.datashield_short}} Container Converter.
 After your images are converted, you can deploy to your SGX capable Kubernetes cluster.
 {: shortdesc}